salzmanlab-admin/DEEPEST-Fusion/README.md

 # DEEPEST

-DEEPEST (Data-Enriched Efficient PrEcise STatistical Fusion detection) is a statistical fusion detection algorithm developed in the [Salzman Lab](http://salzmanlab.stanford.edu/).
+DEEPEST (Data-Enriched Efficient PrEcise STatistical Fusion detection) is a statistical fusion detection algorithm developed in the [Salzman Lab](http://salzmanlab.stanford.edu/) at Stanford University.
 DEEPEST is a comprehensive splice detection suite for detecting linear junctions, backsplice junctions (for circRNA detection), and fusion junctions.
 This repository contains the instructions on how to use the online tool or run the tool on a local cluster.

 # Online tool with web interface:
 An online tool for DEEPEST is now publicly available on [Cancer Genomics Cloud (CGC)](http://www.cancergenomicscloud.org/) at: https://cgc.sbgenomics.com/public/apps#jordanski.milos/deepest-fusion/deepest-fusion/